Best Practices for Highly Successful Product Teams

 I just returned from the highly informative (and fun) User Interface Conference.
-At the conference, I taught the full-day seminar, Product Usability: Survival Techniques, sharing the results of years of research examining how successful development teams incorporate usability practices into their process.
+I taught the full-day seminar, Product Usability: Survival Techniques, sharing the results of years of research examining how successful product teams incorporate research practices into their process.
 As part of the day, I share several best practices including:

-One of the best ways to prevent launching unusable products is to identify any issues early on in the development process when it’s still simple to make design changes.
-Yet, many struggling development teams save usability testing for the final stages right before a project launch.
+One of the best ways to launch usable products is to identify any issues early on in the development process when it’s still simple to make design changes.
+Yet, many struggling teams save usability testing for the final stages right before a project launch.

 One of the best techniques for getting early feedback on a design is paper prototyping.
 Using common office supplies, development teams can build a working prototype of a design in a matter of days.
 I recommend teams use this technique in the first few weeks of development.
 It’s the simplest method for gathering information about how users interact with a design.
 Teams identify what elements of the design fail users and redesign the interface quickly.

-2. Involve all team members in the development process
+2. Involve all team members in the product process

-One of the biggest causes of usability problems is when one member of the development team fails to share all of the critical information they have about the product or users.
-Yet, all too often, organizations think of the development team as just the developers or those responsible for the coding of a product.
+One of the biggest causes of usability problems is when one member of the team fails to share all of the critical information they have about the product or users.
+Yet, all too often, organizations think of the product team as just the product managers, engineers, or designers.

 The most effective teams have a holistic view of the development team, focusing on the specific information each member brings to the table.
 Each member takes an active role in the design process and everyone has an opportunity to collaborate with each other.

-3. View users as an important member of the development team
+3. View users as an important member of the team

 Design teams that are knowledgeable about their users’ needs and goals, are more likely to produce usable, effective, and pleasing user experiences.
 The excellent development teams look to their users as partners and consider them to be an indispensable part of the development team.